ai4na-workshop/ai4na-workshop.github.io/_pages/submissions.md

 ### Free text submission guidelines
 - Initial submissions can be up to 5 pages long.
 This limit excludes data availability statements, references and appendices, which can take unlimited space.
 But the reviewers are not required to read appendices.
 Accepted papers can be up to 6 pages long, not including acknowledgements, data availability statements, references and appendices.

-- Font should be 10 point Times (9 point for table and figure captions).
-Vertical line spacing should be 11 points.

-- Place figure captions under the figure (and omit titles from inside the graphic file itself).
-Place table captions over the table.

-- References must include page numbers whenever possible and be as complete as possible.
-Place multiple citations in chronological order.

-- Do not alter the style templates provided below; in particular, do not compress the paper format by reducing the vertical spaces or the page margins.

-- Keep your abstract brief and self-contained, one paragraph and roughly 4–6 sentences / 250 words.

 ### What about the camera ready version?
 You will have the opportunity to submit a "camera ready" version of your poster/free text after notification of acceptance.